manwithplan/theFrankenstein/README.md

 # The FrankenStein

-A music player that mixes existing pieces of music together to form an interactive score to the real world.
+A music player that mixes existing pieces of music together to form an interactive score generated on the fly.

 ### The Mixer